Icelk/kvarn-search/README.md

 For an example of a frontend, check out [this portion of the overview at kvarn.org](https://kvarn.org/search.#frontend).

+# Cargo features

+Enable the `wordpress-sitemap` feature to automatically index a WordPress site.
+You also have to set the option `index_wordpress_sitemap` option in `Options` to enable it.

 # License

 `kvarn-search` is licensed under the [GNU LGPLv3](COPYING).